dnp-grenoble/keepthelabrunning/_posts/manuals/2022-06-13-maslogging.md

 use-math: "true"
 ---

-# Logging of Spinning Related parameters #
+# Logging of MAS freq and pressures #

 1. Start Topspin
 2. Double-click on the *MAS spin rate*.
 It will open a window with the title 'MAS Pneumatic Unit Control'.